aquasecurity/trivy-operator/CONTRIBUTING.md

 ## Run Tests

 We generally require tests to be added for all, but the most trivial of changes.
-However, unit tests alone don't provide guarantees about the behaviour of Starboard.
+However, unit tests alone don't provide guarantees about the behaviour of Trivy-operator.
 To verify that each Go module correctly interacts with its collaborators, more coarse grained integration tests might be required.

 ### Run Unit Tests